lohiths42/Audio_check/README.md

 # Audio_check
-To check the hearing aid - Windows code
+A basic code to check the frequency of the sound and the hearing aid

+Windows code
+( for mac users just add on play framework, to get the sound)